Pedder Street: GPO II (1846–1911), GPO III (1911–1976), Supreme Court (1846–1912)

 In its heyday, Dent also occupied the south-western corner of Pedder Street (and Queen's Road), where it had established a "Tea Exchange".
 In 1846, it was transformed into the Treasury (庫務署), Supreme Court and General Post Office.
 This land was auctioned in 1921, when it achieved a price of HK$50 per square foot.
 The resulting China Building (華人行) was completed in 1924.

 Further reclamations had taken place in the meantime (ca.1900).
 The General Post Office was relocated in 1911 to new premises on the newly reclaimed (northern) section of Pedder Street where the wharf once was.
 It was a typical Edwardian municipal construction of granite and red brick, situated there until 1976; the Supreme Court was relocated in January 1912 to a new building constructed on reclaimed land, where it remained until 1985.

 To make way for Pedder station of the MTR, the General Post Office was moved to Connaught Place.
 The old building was demolished in 1976, and World-Wide House was built in its place.

 Pedder Building (since 1924)

-Pedder Building occupied the site next to the China Building since 1924.
+Pedder Building has occupied the site next to the China Building since 1924.
 The basement suite of the building was occupied for most of the post-war period by the auctioneering firm Lammert Bros. which had been operating in Hong Kong since 1855.
 The basement was occupied by Shanghai Tang's flagship store until October 2011.
 American clothing retailer Abercrombie & Fitch moved into the premises and three upper storeys in August 2012.